vschac/JAX-PT/README.md

 # JAX-PT

 JAX-PT is a rewrite of the [FAST-PT](https://github.com/jablazek/FAST-PT/) codebase to be compatible with JAX's autodifferentiation and JIT compilation tools.
-This tool can be integrated into full JAX data computation pipelines or used on its own.
-When compiled, the main JAX-PT (same as Fast-PT) functions can see a 5-100x speed increase on Fast-PT 4.0. (depending on the function) For more in depth examples on the features of functionality of Jax-PT, please see [examples](https://github.com/vschac/JAX-PT/tree/main/examples/jpt_example.py).
+This code can be integrated into full JAX data computation pipelines or used on its own.
+When compiled, the main JAX-PT functions (same as Fast-PT) can see a 5-100x speed increase on Fast-PT 4.0. (depending on the function) For more in depth examples on the features of functionality of Jax-PT, please see [examples](https://github.com/vschac/JAX-PT/tree/main/examples/jpt_example.py).

 ### FAST-PT
 FAST-PT is a code to calculate quantities in cosmological perturbation theory